indiesoftby/defold-yagames/README.md

 ### Best Practices

 1. The YaGames extension imitates a real API on *non-HTML5* platforms.
 The idea is to allow to you quickly implement API on your favourite platform (macOS, Windows, Linux) and don't spend time on slowly rebuilding/uploading the game to the Yandex.
 2. The code from `yagames/manifests/web/engine_template.html` is always added to your HTML5 template.
 This behaviour can't be disabled.
-Tip: make supporting branches for every platform and do not mix specific code between them.
+Tip: make supporting Git branches for every platform and do not mix specific code between them.

 ## Code Examples